Skip to main content

 Kansas City, Missouri

 Pennsylvanian–Permian limestone and dolomite underlie much of the metro.
-Utilities blend multiple wells and river intakes; hardness swings seasonally but typically stays in the hard band year-round.
+Public water systems blend multiple wells and river intakes; hardness swings seasonally but typically stays in the hard band year-round.

 Free Kansas City water report (EPA data) →